learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 automatically resize depending on window size, filling empty space in a way that you specify.
-It is also very useful for displaying columns or rows of items, keeping items evenly spaced regardless of their individual sizes, or allowing them to _wrap_ to a new line in a clean way.
+It is also very useful for displaying columns or rows of items, keeping items evenly spaced regardless of their individual sizes, or allowing them to _wrap_ to a new line cleanly.

 In this lesson, we will discuss some of the common ways to use flexbox and the associated properties you can use while coding through some examples.
 Feel free